Need a Ride?

 The Environmental Justice component of Title VI guarantees fair

-treatment for all people and provides for THE Bus to identify and
+treatment for all people and provides for THE Bus to identify

-programs, services, and information THE Bus provides.
+access to the programs, services, and information THE Bus provides.

 Environmental Justice Regulations are:

-(a) To avoid, minimize, or mitigate disproportionately high and
+(a) To avoid, minimize, or mitigate disproportionately high

-economic effects, on minority populations and low-income
+social and economic effects, on minority populations and low-income

 (b) To ensure the full and fair participation by all potentially